Lead fluorochloride

 Lead fluorochloride or lead fluoride chloride is an inorganic compound of lead, fluorine, and chlorine with the chemical formula PbFCl.
-The compound is a mixed halide of lead, meaning it contains both fluoride and chloride ions.
+The compound contains both fluoride and chloride ions, i.e. it is a mixed halide.

 Natural occurrences

 The mineral matlockite with the chemical formula PbFCl was discovered in the early 1800s at Bage Mine in Bolehill near Matlock, alongside phosgenite and anglesite specimens.
 While phosgenite had already been identified by that time, it appears that matlockite was not officially recognized as a distinct new mineral for approximately 50 years after its discovery.

 Synthesis

 The compound can be obtained by melting PbF2 with PbCl2 while other methods are also known.